defano/wyldcard/README.md

 Some properties apply to HyperCard at large instead of an individual part.
 The syntax for setting or getting a global property is similar to part properties, sans the `of` clause.
 For example:

 ```
-set the itemDelim to ","
+set the itemDelimiter to ","
 get the itemDelimiter
 ```